How To Grow Sago Palm Tree (Cycas revoluta)

 Sago Palm Tree (Cycas revoluta).
 Photo by Flickr.

-Sago palms usually don’t have serious issues with pests or diseases.
-However, occasional encounter with scale and spider mites might cause a problem.
+Sago palms typically do not face significant issues with pests or diseases.
+However, occasional encounters with scale and spider mites can pose problems.

 Sago Palm Propagation